Bioconductor/bioconductor.org/content/news/bioc_2_10_release.md

 ncdfFlow
 --------

- Version Date Category
- 1.1.1   <NA> FEATURES
- 1.1.1   <NA> KNOWN ISSUES
- 1.1.2   <NA> <NA>
- Text
+Changes in version 1.1.2:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Using temporary directory instead of working directory to store cdf file in creating ncdfFlowSet from flowSet

+- allow for user specified path in ncdfFlowSet_sync method to save the cdf in different location other than original one

+- clone.ncdfFlowSet function: - change argument name to avoid
+  confusion:sNewNcFile-->isNew ;newNcFile-->fileName -avoid copying the
+  entire cdf repository when clone subsetted ncdfFlowSet -fix the bug of inconsistent dimensions (sample*colnames) when create the new cdf file

+- check whether source file exist in read.ncdfFlowSet

+- .writeSlice: -allow for either flowFrame or matrix to be added by -add sample name to the error message to help troubleshoot the problematic FCS file especially for loading large datasets

+- add isNew=FALSE to split method to allow for splitting into multipe cdf files for the sake of parallel computing

+- set compress=FALSE to disable compression mode of CDF

+Changes in version 1.1.1:

+SIGNIFICANT USER-VISIBLE CHANGES

- -netCDF support for large data sets. -centralized storage of flow\ndata in 3-D matrix (sample*channel*event) -fast data\naccessing,subsetting and splitting -support all the related methods\nfor flowSet
+- netCDF support for large data sets.

+- centralized storage of flow data in 3-D matrix (sample*channel*event)

+- fast data accessing,subsetting and splitting

+- support all the related methods for flowSet

+KNOWN ISSUES

- write meta data - ncdfFlow allows user to save the entire ncdfFlowSet\nobject in ncdf file.
-Currently the meta data is first serialized in\nR and stored as raw vector in cdf.
-It can fail when the meta data\nsize exceeds the limit of serialization function.
+- write meta data - ncdfFlow allows user to save the entire ncdfFlowSet object in ncdf file.

+- Currently the meta data is first serialized in R and stored as raw vector in cdf.
+It can fail when the meta data size exceeds the limit of serialization function.
- 1.Using temporary directory instead of working directory to store cdf\nfile in creating ncdfFlowSet from flowSet 2.allow for user specified\npath in ncdfFlowSet_sync method to save the cdf in different location\nother than original one 3.clone.ncdfFlowSet function: -change\nargument name to avoid confusion:sNewNcFile-->isNew\n;newNcFile-->fileName -avoid copying the entire cdf repository when\nclone subsetted ncdfFlowSet -fix the bug of inconsistent dimensions\n(sample*colnames) when create the new cdf file 4.check whether source\nfile exist in read.ncdfFlowSet 5..writeSlice: -allow for either\nflowFrame or matrix to be added by -add sample name to the error\nmessage to help troubleshoot the problematic FCS file especially for\nloading large datasets 6.add isNew=FALSE to split method to allow for\nsplitting into multipe cdf files for the sake of parallel computing\n7.set compress=FALSE to disable compression mode of CDF

 netresponse
 -----------